nirajp82/Redis/RedisFor.NETDevelopers/StackExchange.Redis/01_08_Redis_TLS.md

-To connect to Redis with TLS in .NET, you can follow different approaches based on whether you are using .NET Framework or .NET Core.
-Here are the steps for both:
+Connecting to Redis with TLS for .NET involves establishing a secure connection between a .NET application and a Redis server using Transport Layer Security (TLS).
+TLS provides encryption and authentication, ensuring that data exchanged between the application and the Redis server is protected from eavesdropping and tampering.

+**Differences between .NET Framework and .NET Core:**

+- **.NET Framework:** TLS configuration is limited to setting up certificate selection and validation event handlers or environment variables.

+- **.NET Core:** TLS configuration is more flexible, allowing for configuring allowed SSL/TLS protocols, TLS/SSL cipher suites, certificate selection delegate, and certificate validation delegate.

-### Configuring TLS in .NET Framework:
+**Configuring TLS in .NET Framework:**

-#### Event Handlers Approach:

-1. Set up the certificate selection event handler:
+1. **Event Handlers:**
+   - **CertificateSelection:** Selects the certificate for authentication with the Redis server.
+   - **CertificateValidation:** Checks the validity of the Redis server's certificates.

 ```csharp
 configurationOptions.CertificateSelection += delegate
 {